-I discovered yoga here in Jindabyne in 2006, after having battled a serious health issue, which had left my physical body quite weak and frail.
-Yoga literally changed my life!
-Having found the therapeutic benefits of yoga, physically and mentally, I decided to embark on a teacher training course with John Ogivili of Byron Yoga in 2010.
-At the time I had no intention of becoming a teacher, I craved more understanding behind the philosophy of the Eight Limbs as yoga had completely transformed my body and mind.
+Sonya is the principal teacher and owner of Alpine Yoga.
+She was introduced to Hatha Yoga in 2006 after having battled a serious health issue, which had left her physical body quite weak and frail.
+Having found the therapeutic benefits of yoga, physically and mentally, she decided to embark on a teacher training course with John Ogivili of Byron Yoga in 2010 to gain a better understanding behind the philosophy of the Eight Limbs of yoga.

-My training with John Ogilvili was a style called Purna, meaning integrated or complete.
-Purna Yoga represents a holistic approach to yoga integrating not just the physical postures but also philosophy, meditation, pranayama breath control and the yogic personal and social code of ethics, intergrating all 8 limbs (Ashtanga) of yoga the way it was originally taught, more than 3000 years ago in India.
+Her training with John Ogilvili was a style called Purna, meaning integrated or complete.
+Purna Yoga represents a holistic approach to yoga integrating not just the physical postures but also philosophy, meditation, pranayama breath control, anatomy, physiology and the yogic personal and social code of ethics, intergrating all 8 limbs (Ashtanga) of yoga the way it was originally taught, more than 3000 years ago in India.

 “Yoga does not just change the way we see things, it transforms the person who sees.”
 B.K.S.
 Iyengar